Mold. The very word is enough to make a person cringe.

-Here are nine ways to curb moisture indoors, and the mold that thrives on it.
+Here are several ways to curb moisture indoors, and the mold that thrives on it.

 Finally, educate yourself on your region's climate — be it the cold and wet Northeast, the hot and wet South, the hot and dry Southwest, or the cold and dry West — and how it responds to moisture.
 There is no one-size-fits-all solution when it comes to mold prevention.
 Knowing what works for your climate and your home is an important first step.

 For more info on mold prevention, check out this article from Mother Nature Network: Moisture-resistant building products